vatsaltibrewal/Crime-Reporting-Dapp/README.md

 ## 📝 Project Status

-This project is currently in beta testing on the Sepolia testnet.
+This project is currently in beta testing.
 We are continuously improving the platform based on user feedback and preparing for eventual mainnet deployment.

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---